On these pages, you’ll find practical—and hopefully inspirational—advice about the many possible career paths for English majors.

 Studying English at Queens College transformed my life in a way that can’t help but sound like an exaggeration; I promise you that it’s all true.
 Not only did my confidence in my reading and writing skills soar, but I learned how to ask for help and how to explore new ideas.
 I enjoyed being able to choose the topic of every paper of mine; synthesizing research and performing my own, rather than reciting information from a textbook.
 I declared my major quite late, and so I immersed myself in performing feminist readings for an entire year and a half.
 Nearing the end of my year-long honors seminar, I was finishing up my thesis, a twenty-page paper that I never thought I’d be able to write.
-I had also received a job offer: I was invited to return to my high school to teach sophomore ELA.
-I was thrilled!
-Queens College’s English program and honors seminar fully prepared me to bring college-level work and new approaches to my classroom.
-I taught high school ELA for three years, and it helped me learn so much about myself and even the texts I’ve read time and time again.
+Upon graduation, I taught high school ELA for three years, and it helped me learn so much about myself and even the texts I’ve read time and time again.
 After working with students and missing the college atmosphere, I decided to continue my adventure and become an academic advisor.
 I’m currently advising Human Biology students at Hunter College and organizing additional writing workshops that I have the privilege to teach.

 Queens College’s focus on inquiry-based learning in its English courses also forced me to look inside myself, helping me explore my values and inner conflicts by critically analyzing texts both within and trapped outside of the canon.
 During the last semester of my undergraduate English career, I made it my goal to focus on queer texts, specifically examining the experiences of transgender members of the LGBTQ+ community.
-I continued this work, taking queer literature courses as part of my graduate study in education, and felt a passion for gender studies burning inside me as I pursued teaching.
-Although I thoroughly enjoyed working with high school students, I’m happy that, like changing my major to English, my experiences have given me the ability to be mobile and chase my interests as they transform.
-Thanks to all of my English professors that have so kindly pushed me to always explore the unknown, I am looking forward to pursuing my passions in literature, gender studies, and mental health, whether that be continuing in the advising world, becoming a gender therapist, or diving back into the world of English literature.
+I continued this work, taking queer literature courses as part of my graduate study in education, and I felt a passion to study the ways in which community can be a form of both advocacy and institutional resistance in education.
+With the support of my former undergraduate and graduate QC professors, I felt confident enough to try to enter a doctoral program.
+Now, I am an advisor by day and Urban Education PhD student at the CUNY Graduate Center by night.
+Though this is the most rigorous academic work I have done to date, I feel extremely prepared, thanks to my courses in the English major at QC.
+I learned how to approach reading, critical thinking, and writing in ways that nourish my mind, preserve self-care, and represent my authentic experiences.
 Studying English is not only a study of the past, but involves an analysis of our present and our potential futures.
-Bringing the methods of literary criticism to younger people has invited me to open my mind, approach situations from multiple perspectives, and make written and verbal communication in English accessible to all those I work with and advocate for.
+Bringing the methods of literary criticism to my work and study in education has invited me to open my mind, approach situations from multiple perspectives, and make written and verbal communication in English accessible to all those I work with and advocate for.